adriangitvitz/fake-users-api/README.md

 ## Generate Fake Users

 Returns fake users using `faker` python library in the same JSON format as [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users).
+It returns valid and invalid emails to explore validation, and supports pagination.

 ```json
 {